 The Armed Forces community includes people serving in the Armed Forces as regulars or reservists, volunteers, ex-forces members (veterans) and family members of past and present service personnel.
-As not much is known about the Armed Forces community in Northamptonshire, Healthwatch Northamptonshire carried out a survey on behalf of the Armed Forces Covenant Northamptonshire to find out more about the health and social care needs of this community.
+As not much is known about the Armed Forces community in Northamptonshire, Healthwatch North and West Northamptonshire carried out a survey on behalf of the Armed Forces Covenant Northamptonshire to find out more about the health and social care needs of this community.
 We are currently carrying out a similar survey with Healthwatch Rutland.

 Over 450 people took part in the survey between February and May 2018 and a report on the findings has been published today.
 In particular, the report highlights the mental health needs of Armed Forces veterans and their families and some of the difficulties experienced when they leave the Forces and transition back to civilian life.

-The report recommendations call for a greater awareness of the Armed Forces Covenant amongst health professionals in the county, more timely access to suitable mental health support, and further preparation for civilian life when people leave the armed forces.
+The report recommendations call for greater awareness of the Armed Forces Covenant amongst health professionals in the county, more timely access to suitable mental health support, and further preparation for civilian life when people leave the armed forces.
 These recommendations will be addressed through the Northamptonshire Armed Forces Covenant Partnership of organisations from across the county who work closely together to ensure the Covenant aims are upheld.